cityofsydney/Tech-startups-action-plan/README.md

 * `npm start` — For development , watch your project and incrementally rebuild it when source files are changed
 * `npm run build` — To create compressed, production-ready assets
+* `npm run deploy` — To Quickly deploy dist folder to gh-pages with gulp-gh-pages